 Considerations for Backyard Pond Waterfalls

 Waterfall landscaping is a unique way to add dimension and sensory delight to the garden.
 You may choose to contract professional installers for your project or tackle it yourself.
 Either way, you need to consider the site carefully and make sure you have a power source nearby.
-Waterfall garden features run off of pumps which circulate the water.
+Waterfall garden features run off of pumps that circulate the water.
 These require electricity to operate.

 A pond forms the perfect natural reservoir for a waterfall.
 If you already have one, adding a waterfall is a fairly easy construction project.
 If you don’t have a pond yet, you can incorporate one into the design for the waterfall.
 All it takes is some serious excavation and a pond liner or form.